colibridigital/jupyter-images/README.md

 * Some handy terminal commands like htop, cron, nmon, iftop, and libpcap

 ## Jupyter Datascience GPU Notebook
 The same as the Jupyter Datascience Notebook image, but with added CUDA!
+This image is based on tensorflow/tensorflow:latest-gpu.